 How to achieve behaviour change

-PJ Fogg model
+BJ Fogg model

 The Fogg model highlights 3 key elements that must converge at the same time for a behaviour to occur.